xrplvision/xrpl-validator-list/README.md

 ## Generate Keys

-Generate two sets of keys, to use for validator secrets, and to use for signing secrets.
+Generate two sets of keys, one for validator secrets, and another for signing secrets.

 ```JS
 const { Validator } = require("@bithomp/xrpl-api");